chrisclark/blog/content/candyland.md

 I play Candy Land occasionally with my two boys (the six year old gets it much more than the three year old).
-It has the strange property of involving both zero skill and also zero agency.
-There are absolutely no decisions for the player to make at any point; the entire outcome of the game is determined once the cards are shuffled.
+It has the strange property of involving both zero skill and zero agency.
+There are absolutely no decisions for the player to make at any point; the outcome of the game is determined as soon as the cards are shuffled.

-This makes it a terrible game, but also a fun one to hack together in Python one afternoon and explore.
+This makes it reduce to a game that is about as fun as flipping a coin, but significantly more fun to hack together in Python one afternoon and explore.
 Let's do it!

-Let's look at a bare-bones implementation of the game, with the specifics of the board (the "bridges" or shortcuts, special character cards, and "licorice" spaces) parameterized for easy fiddling later.

-First up, some simple classes representing the board, a player, and a "move" object, which doesn't affect gameplay, but we'll have the game loop return after each turn so we can analyze the full game later.
+First up, some simple classes representing the board, a player, and a "move" object, which doesn't affect gameplay, but will keep track of each turn so we can analyze games later.

     :::python
     class Board(object):